greg-js/arch-wiki-md-repo/wiki/_content/english/Font configuration.md

 ### Calibri, Cambria, Monaco, etc. not rendering properly

 Some scalable fonts have embedded bitmap versions which are rendered instead, mainly at smaller sizes.
+Using [Metric-compatible fonts](/index.php/Metric-compatible_fonts "Metric-compatible fonts") as replacements can improve the rendering in these cases.

-Using [Croscore Fonts](/index.php/Croscore_Fonts "Croscore Fonts") can improve the rendering in these cases.
 You can also force using scalable fonts at all sizes by [#Disabling embedded bitmap](#EmbeddedBitmap), sacrificing some rendering quality.

 ### Applications overriding hinting